A Chebotarev Density Theorem over Local Fields: Introduction

+In this paper, we prove a generalization of this conjecture formulated for any finite extension of $\bbQ_p$.
+The case for tame primes, e.g., for $p > n$, follows from our main general results and the previous work on rationality cited above.
+However, we offer an independent proof that works uniformly for all primes $p$.
 The rationality in $p$ for factorization densities boils down to the fact that certain varieties $D/\mathbb Z$ related to the problem have point counts $p \to |D(\mathbb F_p)|$ that are polynomial functions of $p$ and is special to the case of polynomial factorizations.
 The functional equation ultimately reduces to the Weil Conjectures (more specifically, Poincar\'e duality) over finite fields.
 The key insight that led to this paper was decoupling these two parts of the conjecture.
-The rationality turns out to be very special but the functional equation, suitably generalized, applies to a much wider setting.
+The rationality turns out to be very special but the functional equation, suitably generalized, applies to any generically finite Galois map between smooth, proper varieties over an extension of $\mathbb Z_p$ and offers us an inductive lever to prove all our results.

+We thus move from the setting of polynomials to algebraic geometry and leverage p-adic integration to prove our desired results.
+While our application of p-adic integration is far from novel in this setting, our inductive strategy (\S\ref{section: admissible pairs}) does appear to be novel, as well as the application of p-adic integration to \emph{finite} covers (and in this context, our Lemma \ref{lemma: local integrals} is also a novel result to our knowledge).
+The final section (\S \ref{sec: resolving resultant locus}) is the most technically complicated part of our paper and involves resolving "resultant" loci using Artin stacks through weighted blowups.
+We believe that this section is of independent interest and should have manifold applications to other problems.

-Before stating our general results, we briefly recall the classical Chebotarev theorem since our results can be considered as an analogue of that theorem for local fields.
-Let $f: X \to Y$ be an \'etale Galois map between varieties with constant Galois group $G$ over a finite field $\mathbb F_q$.
-Given a closed point $y \in Y$ with residue field $\kappa(y)$ and a geometric lift $x \in X(\overline{\mathbb F}_q)$, we have an induced map
+Before stating our general results, we briefly recall the classical Chebotarev theorem since our results can be considered as a refinement of that theorem for local fields.
+Over a finite field $\mathbb{F}_q$, let $f: X \to Y$ be an \'etale Galois map between irreducible varieties with constant Galois group $G$ acting simply and transitively on geometric fibers.

-by functoriality of the \'etale fundamental group.
-The image of the Frobenius element $\sigma_{\kappa(y)} \in \Gal(\overline{\mathbb F}_q/\kappa(y))$ is called the Frobenius of $y$ with respect to the base point $x$ and different choices of base points correspond to conjugation by $G$.
-Therefore, we can define a well defined conjugacy class $\frob{y} \subset G$.
-We then have the following classical theorem.
+Given a closed point $y \in Y$ with residue field $\kappa(y) = \mathbb{F}_{q^d}$ and a geometric lift $x \in X(\overline{\mathbb F}_q)$, the $q^d$-Frobenius will send $x$ to a geometric point $x'$ in the fiber.
+By simple-transitivity of the $G$-action on the fiber, there exists a unique element $\sigma_y \in G$, which satisfies $\sigma_y(x) = x'$.
+The conjugacy class of the element $\sigma_y$ will not depend on the choice of $x$ from the fiber, and by the abuse of notation we will call the conjugacy class the \textit{Frobenius element}, which we will also denote by $\sigma_y$.